mmckechney/SqlBuildManager/docs/concurrency_options.md

     _For example:_ If there are 5 unique SQL Server targets in the database targets config file and the `concurrency` flag is set to 3, then it will run 3 tasks per server at a time, up to 15 concurrent tasks (5 servers * 3 tasks per server).

+- `Tag` - Same behavior as `Server` but allows you to set a concurrency value per tag value instead of server.
+See [database targets config file](override_options.md) for details on setting the concurrency tag value.

+- `MaxPerTag` -  - Same behavior as `MaxPerServer` but allows you to set a concurrency value per tag value instead of server.
+See [database targets config file](override_options.md) for details on setting the concurrency tag value

 ### --concurrency

 This argument takes an integer number (default is 8) defining the maximum number of concurrent threads per the set `concurrencytype`